Right Arrow

 Supports immediate intervention for safety violations and security breaches

-Reduces incident response time by >50% vs. manual review baseline
+Reduces incident response time compared to manual review

 Integration with existing systems